The Best Diapers for Blowouts

 The diapers are hypoallergenic and paraben and latex-free.
 One thing I love about this brand of diapers is that the smaller sizes are great for newborns because there’s a notch in the front of the diaper to accommodate your baby’s umbilical cord.
 These are one of the best diapers to prevent blowouts.

 - Great for protecting a baby on the move without any diaper blowouts

 - Flexible fit for every baby’s individual curves

-Huggies Snug & Dry diapers are one of the best diapers for blowouts that are VERY reasonably priced.
+Huggies Snug & Dry diapers are some of the best blowout diapers that are VERY reasonably priced.
 These diapers offer 12 hours of protection for your baby’s bottom.
 They feature a unique Leak Lock System that will quickly lock in moisture and keep your baby’s bottom protected.
 They absorb wetness in seconds and are designed with a shape contoured to provide better protection against leaks.
 The diapers are also hypoallergenic and fragrance-free.
 They’re free of parabens, elemental chlorine, and latex.